ZMI PowerPack Aura 20K USB-C - A budget friendly 20,000mAh USB-C PD power bank

-When two or more devices are connected the output of all ports drop.
+When two or more devices have connected the output of all ports drops.
 All fast charging tech except for Apple 2.4A is disable.
 And their power profiles drop to 5V only.
 With the USB-C port outputting 10-15W.
 And the USB-A ports outputting up to 12W.
 That still provides a normal charge for a phone, regular tablet, or Nintendo Switch.
 But you won’t get a 0-50% in 30 minute charge time.

 This is not uncommon with cheaper 20,000mAh power banks.
 Most 18W USB-C models have the same limitation.
 As do similarly priced 30W USB-C models.
 It is a compromise between cost and performance.
-And in this case ZMI opted for a lower price without sacrificing build quality.
+And in this case, ZMI opted for a lower price without sacrificing build quality.

 The power input specs of the ZMI QB822 state it can recharge itself up to 30W.
-But in my testing I didn’t see it get that high.
+But in my testing, I didn’t see it get that high.
 I also saw it was picky with its power profile selection.
 Though it does support all the power profiles listed in its specs.